juhahinkula/juhahinkula.github.io/_posts/2016-08-04-crudboot-testing.markdown

 </dependencies>
 {% endhighlight %}

-Spring boot auomatically creates package and one class for tests which you can use as a starting point.
+Spring Initializr auomatically creates package and one class for tests which you can use as a starting point.
 The testing is really straighforward if you are familiar with JUnit.
 We need Spring4JUnit4ClassRunner (SpringRunner in Spring Boot 1.4) for application context to be created (@RunWith annotation). @SringApplicationConfiguration annotation is used to specify which application contexts are used in tests.

 In the test class we have access to application context and we can inject any Spring bean by using @Autowire.

 Test methods are defined by using @Test annotation.
+The following test class creates user and student to database and test that insertion is succeeded.

 {% highlight java %}
 @RunWith(SpringJUnit4ClassRunner.class)